matiasah/love2d-zhang-suen/README.md

 # LÖVE Zhang Suen
-A Zhang Suen Algorithm Implementation for löve
+A Zhang Suen Algorithm Implementation for löve<br>
 (Can be used to calculate the erosion of images)

 # Samples